 Before the 2020 elections, Democrats held majorities in Washington’s state House (57 – 41) and Senate (28 – 21).
 The result of this intense campaign?
-Assuming current results stand, the split will be exactly the same.
+For the next two years, the split will be exactly the same.

 Republicans flipped one seat in the House and one seat in the Senate: In the 19th District (southwest Washington), Jeff Wilson defeated incumbent Democratic Senator Dean Takko and Joel McEntire defeated incumbent Democratic Representative Brian Blake.
 Democrats also flipped one seat in the House and one seat in the Senate: T’wina Nobles unseated incumbent Republican Senator Steve O’Ban in the 28th (south of Tacoma) and Alicia Rule defeated incumbent Republican Represenatative Luanne Van Werven in the 42nd (Bellingham).

-An incredibly close contest in the 5th District has moderate Democrat Mark Mullet of Issaquah ahead of progressive Democrat Ingrid Anderson by just 101 votes as of Tuesday, November 10th.
-Anderson, endorsed by the newly reelected Governor Jay Inslee, would be a champion for climate issues like a clean fuel standard, while Sen. Mullet has a mixed record on environmental issues.
+An incredibly close contest in the 5th District left moderate Democrat Mark Mullet of Issaquah ahead of progressive Democrat Ingrid Anderson by just 57 votes.
+Anderson, endorsed by the newly reelected Governor Jay Inslee, would have been a champion for climate issues like a clean fuel standard, while Sen. Mullet has a mixed record on environmental issues.

 In Oregon, Democrat Shemia Fagan won her race for secretary of state, which could turn out to have been a shadow race for governor if second-term Governor Kate Brown were to accept a job in a potential Biden administration.
 Fagan, 39, had toppled a longtime state senator in 2018 in a race that became a referendum on his opposition to rent control.
 Fagan, whose mother had been homeless during her childhood, helped lead the charge for Oregon’s legalization of both rent control and missing-middle housing in 2019.